 The Huawei P50 comes powered by Snapdragon 888 chipset and offers two storage variants — 8GB+128GB and 8GB+256GB storage, reports GSMArena.

 The Huawei P50 Pro will come in two versions – Kirin 9000 and Snapdragon 888.
-Interestingly, both versions only support 4G connectivity, even if both chipsets are capable of 5G, the report said.
+Interestingly, the report said that both versions only support 4G connectivity, even if both chipsets are capable of 5G.

 The base model has 8GB RAM and 128/256/512GB storage.
 The top model has 12GB RAM and 512GB storage.

 Both models run Huawei’s HarmonyOS 2.0 out of the box.

 Housed within two circular camera bumps, the P50 Pro has four rear cameras – a 50MP main camera, 64MP telephoto with a 3.5x optical zoom, a 40MP monochrome, and a 13MP ultra-wide.

 The P50 has a 50MP main camera, a 12 MP telephoto with 5x optical zoom, and a 13MP ultra-wide sensor.

 Both come equipped with a 13MP selfie camera.